Matravers School: History

 In 1844 a single schoolroom was built in Lower Road (now Leigh Road) for teaching girls separately, and by 1859 the new school there had about seventy girls.
 The boys continued in the original school, and both were affiliated with the British and Foreign School Society, being thus called "British Schools".
 In 1874 the Westbury British Boys' School moved into a room in the new Laverton Institute, and in 1907 its management was transferred to Wiltshire County Council and it became known as the Westbury Laverton Institute School.
 In 1925 the boys' school was closed, and the girls' school in Lower Road was expanded by two new classrooms to take both girls and boys on the same site, taking the new name of Westbury Senior Council School.
-In 1930 the school was enlarged again to take in children aged over eleven from Heywood, Chapmanslade, Corsley, Dilton Marsh, Bratton, Edington, and Erlestoke.
-In 1945 the name became the Westbury County Secondary Modern School, and after it became a comprehensive in the 1970s it changed again to Matravers School.
+In 1929, a loan of £4,600 was needed for an enlargement of the school, providing accommodation for another 160 children, and by 1930 it was taking in children aged over eleven from Heywood, Chapmanslade, Corsley, Dilton Marsh, Bratton, Edington, and Erlestoke.

+In 1934, an Old Pupils Association was set up, and this was still going strong in 1955.

+In 1945, following the Education Act 1944, the name became the Westbury County Secondary Modern School, sometimes shortened to Westbury Modern School, or W. M. S.

+In November 1953, Wiltshire County Council agreed to buy land next to the school for a school farm, so that rural studies could be added to the curriculum.
+In December 1954, an agricultural science master was appointed.
+By 1957, the school had a herd of goats.

+By 1959, the school had a Travel Club, and in the Easter vacation of that year the headmaster, Mr Watkins, and three other teachers took 23 children on a two-week holiday to Austria.
+In June 1962, 18 girls and 15 boys set off on a school trip to Bruges.